ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 S2 = 1e24
  ```

-I inserted 1000 CLN to the R1 reservoir and got back ~1139 CC from R2 reservoir.
+I inserted 1000 CLN to the R1 reservoir and got back ~1139 CC from R2 reserve.
 That's say:

 ```
 R1 = 1e21